 - Old Town has the most constrained parking with consistently high parking occupancy for both on- and off-street parking in the Downtown area.
 Eightyfive percent of questionnaire respondents cited Old Town as the most difficult area of Downtown to find parking. - The on-street utilization study shows high violation rates indicating parking users may be overstaying the posted time limits.
-The observed violation rate was 17.9% across all stalls and over 30% for one-hour. - Turnover rates are healthy and have an average, on-street parking turnover is 4.29 cars per day for the blocks included in the June 20, 2019, utilization study. - Commuter parking demand is high, and facilities are at capacity.
-Commuter parking facilities are well utilized with occupancy rates at or near capacity. - Opportunities exist for shared parking at off-street facilities.
+The observed violation rate was 17.9% across all stalls and over 30% for one-hour. - Turnover rates are healthy, with on-street parking turnover at 4.29 cars per day observed in the June 20, 2019, utilization study. - Commuter parking facilities are well utilized with occupancy rates at or near capacity. - Opportunities exist for shared parking at off-street facilities.
 Available parking at some off-street facilities could be better utilized.
-Opportunities may be available to share parking amongst a wider range of users to increase the efficiency of existing parking facilities. - Opportunities are available to better use existing parking, expand public parking options and improve the user experience. - Access and mobility options continue to evolve with new technologies. regional trail system, and the opening of light rail in 2024. - The purchase of on-street monthly parking permits is steadily increasing each year from 804 the first full year the program was offered in 2010 to 2,473 in 2018. - From 2009-2018, there have been three years (2015-2017) where revenue has exceeded expenses for on-street parking enforcement. - The Redmond Central Connector lot has been steadily gaining revenue, with a high of \$12,055 in 2017. - The balance between on- and off-street parking is skewed, with 1,156 onstreet parking spaces and 12,056 off-street spaces. - 32% of survey respondents said the greatest challenge to parking in Downtown was a lack of signage and information on where to park.
+Opportunities may be available to share parking amongst a wider range of users to increase the efficiency of existing parking facilities. - Opportunities are available to better use existing parking, expand public parking options and improve the user experience. - Access and mobility options continue to evolve with new technologies, regional trail system, and the opening of light rail in 2024. - The purchase of on-street monthly parking permits is steadily increasing each year from 804 the first full year the program was offered in 2010 to 2,473 in 2018. - From 2009-2018, there have been three years (2015-2017) where revenue has exceeded expenses for on-street parking enforcement. - The Redmond Central Connector lot has been steadily gaining revenue, with a high of \$12,055 in 2017. - The balance between on- and off-street parking is skewed, with 1,156 onstreet parking spaces and 12,056 off-street spaces. - 32% of survey respondents said the greatest challenge to parking in Downtown was a lack of signage and information on where to park.
 There is opportunity to enhance the visibility of public information on the location and legality of off-street parking options in Downtown. - 56 percent of questionnaire respondents find parking Downtown to be inconvenient, difficult, and a deterrent to coming Downtown.